Rowdy Tellez Player Props: Brewers vs. Athletics

 Athletics Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Athletics pitching staff ranks 27th in MLB.
+- The Athletics pitching staff ranks 27th in the league with a collective 7.7 strikeouts per nine innings.

-- The Athletics have the last-ranked team ERA across all league pitching staffs (6.57).
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.50).

-- Athletics pitchers combine to give up 102 total home runs at a clip of 1.6 per game (most in baseball).
+- Athletics pitchers combine to surrender the most home runs in baseball (102 total, 1.6 per game).

+- The Athletics are sending Blackburn (0-0) to make his third start of the season.

+- The right-hander last pitched on Sunday against the Miami Marlins, when he tossed five innings, allowing five earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.